Eth-H/ResourceSummaries/guides/dev/technologies/git.md

      -> Tracked files are staged to be pushed (commited) -> staged pushed up to the remote repo GitHub to Git: Establish online repo to local repo connection -> pull repo down locally -> changes to current files are tracked and new files added are tracked -> commit changes -> push changes
     Cloning a repo: This means to pull someone elses repo down locally, you can do this to copy remote repositaries to edit it locally as your own, though you would need permission to push chanegs to the original

+## components/elements
+    git repo: comprised .git and working tree
+    .git dir: configs,logs,branches,head,...
+    working tree: dirs and files in working dir (pwd)
+    index: stageing area in .git, separates working tree from git repo
+    commit: snapshot of changes to the working tree
+    branch: pointer to the last commit, updates with new commits
+    tag: mark on specific history point, mark releases
+    HEAD: pointer to current branch, only 1 active HEAD
+    head: pointer to any commit, can have multiple
+    stages:
+        modified: workind dir changes but not includeded in .git db
+        staged: marks file for commit
+        commited: files commited to .git db

+## terms
+    conflict:
+        top of repo is behind remote counterpart if one persons commits to the central repo, then anyone else who cloned before he pushed changes wont have the latest updates, hence they wont be able to push changes and will need to pull and integrate the remote changes with ther local branch

+## git state
+    git has 3 ways to manage its state the working dir (local filesystem)
+    staged snapshots (commits)
+    commit history

 ## basic workflow
     //create own repo
         create github repo -> clone -> add files to tracking/staging and commit changes -> push changes
                       //or -> init -> connect to remote -> add/commit/push

     //pull request someone elses repo
-        fork -> clone -> create branch feature branch -> add files to tracking and commit changes -> push your fork via your branch -> go to original repo and hit pull req (from your branch)
+        fork -> clone -> create feature branch -> add files to tracking and commit changes -> push feature branch to fork -> go to original repo and hit pull req (from your branch)

-# to rm
-//local repo
-    //Turn on view hidden files for windows 10 OS
-        //Open File Explorer from the taskbar.
-        //Select View > Options > Change folder and search options.
-        //Select the View tab and, in Advanced settings, select Show hidden files, folders, and drives and OK.
-    //Then delete the .git folder

 ## configure account (for current machine)
     git config --global user.name "Firstname Lastname"
     git config --global user.email username@email.com
     git config --global core.editor Vim
+    git config --global user.signingkey [keyID]
+    git config --global grep.lineNumber true
     //edit all
     git config --global --edit
     //check
     git config --global --list
     //alias
+        git config --global alias.st status
+        git config --global alias.ci commit
+        git config --global alias.br branch
         git config --global alias.co checkout
-        git config --global alias.br branch
+        git config --global alias.df diff
-        git config --global alias.ci commit
+        git config --global alias.lg "log -p"
-        git config --global alias.st status
+        git config --global alias.g "grep --break --heading --line-number"

-        //Add all files in repo to tracking (so they can be commited), or stage updates for existing files
-        //Listed files are not tracked by git
-        //Check if the connection exists
-            git remote -v
-    //clone an existing repository: commnd, url, git targetdirectoryname git clone [repoUrl] rootdirname

 ## quick setup
     mkdir projroot && cd projroot
     git init